JacobMitchell088/SpotifyConcerts/README.md

 cp .env.example .env
 ```

-Edit `.env` and fill in the five values:
+Edit `.env` and fill in the values:

 ```
 SPOTIFY_CLIENT_ID=...